 - 1 tablespoon cornstarch

-Once melted add apple slices and cook for 5 minutes to soften apples.
+- Once butter is melted add apple slices and cook for 5 minutes to soften apples.